13 Step’s Guide For The Things Needed To Start A Cleaning Business

 House Cleaning Checklist

 Once you have the supplies and equipment, you need to outline the main areas you will clean for your clients.
 Make a checklist for this as well.
 You can get a good idea of what to include in the checklist by looking at the services offered by the competition in your area.
 Create an excel spreadsheet.
 This can be useful for your clients to understand and decide which services they need.

-What Types of Services Will You Offer?
+What Types Of Services Will You Offer?

 House Cleaning & Maid Services

 This usually involves three standard services: regular, deluxe, and move in/out cleaning.
 Some of these are one time services, while others are recurring services.

 Small Office Cleaning Services